 the streets of London in 1864, and finally, reluctantly, for the Opening of

 Parliament in 1866.
-Her life became fixated on death, and Windsor Castle England’s
+She became fixated on death.
+It was a bleak time for fashion, with Windsor Castle England’s

-fashion trendsetter remained in deep mourning for nearly a decade.
+fashion trendsetter remaining in deep mourning for nearly a decade.

 1. Essortment.
 "Victorian Mourning Customs."
 Accessed June 13, 2012. http://www.essortment.com/victorian-mourning-customs-63807.html.